NGabry/SOTU-Classifier-KNN/README.md

-# Classifying State of The Union Speeches with scikit-learn NLP
+# Classifying State of The Union Speeches with scikit-learn KNN implementation

 Using sklearn and Bag of Words